Vindmn1234/NSF-funding-research-project-/README.md

 2. Identify which subfields within Behavioral and Cognitive Sciences are most affected by NSF funding in terms of

 To answer the previous two research questions, this project relies on three **data sources**:
-1) *NSF awards* from 2011 to 2020 (under the division of behavioral and cognitive science) to collect awarded authors personal information, including name, email, institution, and the corresponding award’s year, amount (<ins>4959</ins> entries in total);
+1) *NSF awards* under the division of behavioral and cognitive science from 2011 to 2020 (https://www.nsf.gov/awardsearch/download.jsp) to collect awarded authors personal information, including name, email, institution, and the corresponding award’s year, amount (<ins>4959</ins> entries in total);
-2) *Awarded author's Google Scholar page* (linked from NSF awards) to collect his/her academic interests, h-index, and yearly citation counts three years before and after the award (<ins>3230</ins> entries in total);
+2) *Awarded author's Google Scholar page* (linked from NSF awards; [example](https://scholar.google.com/citations?user=kV4N4zoAAAAJ&hl=en)) to collect his/her academic interests, h-index, and yearly citation counts three years before and after the award (<ins>3230</ins> entries in total);
-3) *Google Scholar page for publication* (linked from author's Google Scholar page) 3 years before and after NSF awards for each author from their Google Scholar page to collect publication-related information, including coauthors, journal of publication, paper tile and abstract (<ins>207,370</ins> entries in total).
+3) *Google Scholar page for publication* (linked from author's Google Scholar page; [example](https://scholar.google.com/citations?view_op=view_citation&hl=en&user=kV4N4zoAAAAJ&citation_for_view=kV4N4zoAAAAJ:E10ZYwHxBI8C)) 3 years before and after NSF awards for each author from their Google Scholar page to collect publication-related information, including coauthors, journal of publication, paper tile and abstract (<ins>207,370</ins> entries in total).

-Data clearning and wrangling
-Data analysis strategy
+Awaiting: Data clearning and wrangling and Data analysis strategy

 ## Github Repo Navigation
 The following is the **top-level directory layout** of this repo: